 Our intensive, 18-month graduate program in media innovation develops the journalist of the future to practice quality journalism, use diverse tools and adapt and apply this knowledge in new ways and environments.
 Our cohort-based program is built on a collaborative model that includes theoretical structure as well as practical training.
-Students complete seven required courses as well as four electives organized within four different tracks of study including strategic communications, media entrepreneurship, news innovation and media studies.
+Students complete seven required courses as well as four electives organized within three different tracks of study including strategic communications, news innovation and media studies.
 One of the key requirements for the degree is this 150-hour practical experience with a company or organization.

-The information on this page will provide guidance both for our students planning their practicum experiences, and for potential employers who wish to consider partnering with us in this program.
+The information on this page will provide guidance both for our students planning their practicum experiences and for potential employers who wish to consider partnering with us in this program.

 In recent years, our students have worked with environmental organizations in Lake Tahoe, large worldwide media organizations in Washington, DC, outdoor magazines in Maine, and large public relations agencies in San Francisco.
 In addition, students have also worked with start-up media organizations and went to work with them following graduation.